rgrannell1/mchof/README.md

    of running in parallel.

-This library was written out of frustration that certain 'embarassingly parallel' functions like filter in a list had no parallel implementations in R, and that the existing single core implementations didn't interoperate well with other higher-order functions.
+This library was written out of frustration that certain 'embarassingly parallel' functions like filter had no parallel implementations in R, and that the existing single core implementations had inconsistent corner cases.

-Functions included in the current release (0.3)
+###Functions included in the current release (0.3)

 ####Filtering a list based on a predicate: